Thursday, 12 April 2012

 Pre heat oven to 350F, Mark 4, 180C.
 Beat the butter until it’s light and fluffy.
 Then sift the flour and baking powder straight onto the creamed mixture.
 Add the rest of the ingredients and work the mixture together until you get a fairly stiff paste.
-Now roll out into a floured working surface, about ¼ inch thick.
-Then, using a 2 inch plain cutter, cut out the biscuits and place on the baking sheets.
-Bake for about 20 minutes or until the biscuits are a nice golden colour.
-Remove from the oven, leave to cool on baking sheets for 5 minutes, then place on a wire rack.
+Roll out onto a floured working surface, about ¼ inch thick.
+Then cut out the biscuits with a 2 inch cutter and place on baking sheets.
+Bake for about 20 minutes or until the biscuits are a golden colour.
+Remove from the oven, leave to cool for 5 minutes and place on a wire rack.
 Store in an airtight tin.

-· The main difference is in the amount of liquid added to the mixture.
-In almost all cases, just enough liquid is needed to bind all the dry ingredients together as a stiff dough is the usual consistency for most biscuits so it can be shaped or rolled out and cut without crumbling.
+Biscuit baking depends on the type of method of mixing i.e. rubbing in, creaming or melting.
+The main difference is usually the amount of liquid added to the mixture.
+Just enough is needed to bind all the dry ingredients together as a stiff dough is the usual consistency.
+Then the dough or paste can be shaped or rolled out and cut without crumbling.

 Soft flour such as rice flour or cornflour can be mixed with wheat flour to reduce the gluten content.
 You can make tasty biscuits with full gluten free flour.

 The type of sugar depends on the type of biscuit:

 Granulated sugar has coarser crystals which give a speckled appearance when cooked.

 The same applies to golden caster and granulated sugar and soft brown and demerara sugar.

 Get out in the garden and celebrate everything about gardening everywhere but don’t forget the tea or coffee break!